 Although you may hear these terms used interchangeably, there is a difference.
 You need both bookkeeping and accounting to keep your mechanical engineering firm running.

-CPAs for mechanical engineering firms are responsible for recording your company's transactions.
-This can be done in your general ledger, or you can do it using software like QuickBooks Online.
-The physical book or the software program will store all of your company's financial transactions..
+CPAs for mechanical engineering firms are responsible for recording your company’s transactions.
+This can be done in a spreadsheet, and better yet, using software like QuickBooks Online.
+Accounting software helps you with other tasks like invoicing and billing.

 What You Need To Know About Tax Planning For Your Mechanical Engineering Firm

-Smart tax planning for mechanical engineering firms can lower the amount of taxes your business owes.
+Smart planning for engineering tax services can lower the amount of taxes your business owes.
 For example, your business structure will impact how you are taxed.
 For instance, you could choose:

-Accounting for mechanical engineering firms includes recording all allowable deductions.
+Engineering tax services for engineering firms includes recording all allowable deductions.
 These could include things like marketing, insurance, entertainment, and travel expenses.
 Recent changes in the tax laws may affect what your mechanical engineering firm can and cannot deduct.

 Bookkeeping for mechanical engineering firms can help a firm accurately record deductible expenses.
 For example, entertainment expenses will need to expound upon who was there and what business was discussed.
 Company vehicles will need a mileage log that distinguishes business travel from non-business travel.